In an identity, meanings set the agenda.

 What is the construct of ‘Meaningful’?

 In logoteleology theory, a meaningful experience satisfies five fundamental human strivings.
-We call them The Five Meaningful Life Strivings:
+We call them The Five Meaningful Life Strivings and The Meaningful Path:

-- Love: You are surrounded by people who genuinely care for and respect one another as well as the environment.
+- Love/Prosocial behavior: You are surrounded by people who genuinely care for and respect one another as well as the environment.

-- Peace and peace of mind: You feel safe, protected, and at peace.
+- Peace and peace of mind (Psychological and Physical Safety): You feel safe, protected, and at peace.
 Others “have your back.”

-- Happiness: You are mindful of — and grateful for — the good in your life.
+- Happiness (subjective well-being): You are mindful of — and grateful for — the good in your life.
 You are content.

-- Engagement: You do interesting things with interesting people in interesting places.
+- Engagement or Interest: You do interesting things with interesting people at interesting places for noble ends.

-- Prosperity: Life is worth living.
+- Prosperity (psychological well-being) : Life is worth living.
 You are growing intellectually, spiritually, emotionally, experientially, and money-wise.

 Actions that rob humans from the experiences of love, peace, and peace of mind, happiness, engagement with others, and prosperity are considered ‘meaningless.’